Auto-Enrolment Retirement Savings Scheme

 Suspending contributions

 An employee can also suspend their contributions at any time.
-In this case, They will not get a refund.
+In this case, they will not get a refund.

 What happens to savings if an employee opts out?